Rome, New York

 Rome is a city in Oneida County, New York, United States, located in the central part of the state.
 The population was 32,127 at the 2020 census.
 Rome is one of two principal cities in the Utica–Rome Metropolitan Statistical Area, which lies in the "Leatherstocking Country" made famous by James Fenimore Cooper's Leatherstocking Tales, set in frontier days before the American Revolutionary War.
 Rome is in New York's 21st congressional district.

 The city developed at an ancient portage site of Native Americans, including the historic Iroquois nations.
 This portage continued to be strategically important to Europeans, who also used the main 18th and 19th-century waterways, based on the Mohawk and Hudson rivers, that connected New York City and the Atlantic seaboard to the Great Lakes.
-The original European settlements developed around fortifications erected in the 1750s to defend the waterway, in particular the British Fort Stanwix (1763) built in New York.
+The original European settlements developed around fortifications erected in the 1750s to defend the portage, in particular the British Fort Stanwix (1758) built in New York.

-Following the American Revolution, the settlement began to grow with the construction of the Rome Canal in 1796, to connect Wood Creek (leading from Lake Ontario) and the headwaters of the Mohawk River.
+Following the American Revolution, the settlement began to grow with the construction of the Rome Canal in 1796, to connect Wood Creek (leading to Lake Ontario) and the headwaters of the Mohawk River.
 In the same year the state created the Town of Rome as a section of Oneida County.
 For a time, the small community next to the canal was informally known as Lynchville, after the original owner of the property, the prominent wine merchant Dominick Lynch.

 The New York State Legislature converted the Town of Rome into a city on February 23, 1870.
 The residents have called Rome the City of American History.

 History

 Oneida Carrying Place

 Rome was founded along an ancient Native American portage path known as the Oneida Carrying Place, Deo-Wain-Sta, or The Great Carrying Place to the Six Nations (Iroquois), or the Haudenosaunee in their language.
 These names refer to a portage road or path between the Mohawk River to the east, which flows east to the Hudson River, and Wood Creek to the west, which flows into Oneida Lake and, eventually, Lake Ontario via the Oneida and Oswego Rivers.
 Now located within the modern Rome city limits, this short portage path was the only overland section of a water trade route stretching more than 1,000 miles between Lake Ontario and the lower Hudson.
-Travelers and traders coming up the Mohawk River from the Hudson had to transfer their cargo and boats and transport them overland between 1.7 and six miles (depending on the season) to continue west on Wood Creek to Oneida Lake which was drained by the Oswego River that ultimately flowed into Lake Ontario.
+Travelers and traders coming up the Mohawk River from the Hudson had to transfer their cargo and boats and transport them overland between 1 and six miles (depending on the season) to continue west on Wood Creek to Oneida Lake which was drained by the Oswego River that ultimately flowed into Lake Ontario.
 This ancient trade route joined the Great Lakes and Canada via the Mohawk River to the Hudson River and the Atlantic Ocean.